 Private Equity Investment Surges in 2006

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 The business news starts today with corporate mergers.

-These companies often get saddled with huge amounts of debt in the process, though that seems not to have deterred investors.
+MONTAGNE: These companies often get saddled with huge amounts of debt in the process, though that seems not to have deterred investors.
 NPR's Jim Zarroli reports.

-There are also scattered around the office lots and lots of baked goods.
+JIM ZARROLI: There are also scattered around the office lots and lots of baked goods.

 ZARROLI: Steve Presser is a partner at the firm.

-Mr. PRESSER: The problem is it's not a bakery like you and I think of a bakery, it's a big manufacturing complex.
+PRESSER: The problem is it's not a bakery like you and I think of a bakery, it's a big manufacturing complex.
 So when they send us a brownie, they send us a whole pallet full of brownies.

 ZARROLI: How big is a pallet?

-Mr. PRESSER: About six feet wide in this case, by six-feet deep and six-feet tall, all brownies.
+PRESSER: About six feet wide in this case, by six-feet deep and six-feet tall, all brownies.

-Bob Kaiser, an analyst at Thomson Financial, says private equity funds like Monomoy now account for about 27 percent of all mergers and acquisitions, two to three times their historic average.
+ZARROLI: Bob Kaiser, an analyst at Thomson Financial, says private equity funds like Monomoy now account for about 27 percent of all mergers and acquisitions, two to three times their historic average.

-Steve Presser says there is so much private equity money out there right now that it's getting harder for firms like his to find companies to buy.
+ZARROLI: Steve Presser says there is so much private equity money out there right now that it's getting harder for firms like his to find companies to buy.

-Mr. PRESSER: We see more and more funds out there, private equity funds, competing to buy the same companies, paying what I think everyone regards as very aggressive valuations for those companies.
+PRESSER: We see more and more funds out there, private equity funds, competing to buy the same companies, paying what I think everyone regards as very aggressive valuations for those companies.

-Lynn Tilton heads Patriarch Partners, which invests in what are called distressed companies.
+ZARROLI: Lynn Tilton heads Patriarch Partners, which invests in what are called distressed companies.
 Tilton says investors right now seem to be surprisingly optimistic.
 They shrug off higher interest rates, rising energy prices and a persistent U.S. budget and trade gaps.
 And for now she says everyone's happy.

 ZARROLI: But Tilton says if the economy slows down too much, a lot of these highly leveraged companies won't be able to pay off their debt.

-Ms. TILTON: You have, you know, much higher multiples, you have higher leverage, and it absolutely should lead to a downturn and to some of these deals failing.
+TILTON: You have, you know, much higher multiples, you have higher leverage, and it absolutely should lead to a downturn and to some of these deals failing.

-Jim Zarroli, NPR News, New York.
+ZARROLI: Jim Zarroli, NPR News, New York.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.